Looking to invest in the US stock market without having to spend a lot of time picking your stocks?

 Vanguard VFV ETF is another low-cost ETF designed to track the performance of the S&P 500 Index.
 The fund manager rebalances the fund’s constituent securities to reflect the proportion in which they are held by the underlying index, much like BMO ZSP ETF.

-Like BMO ZSP, Vanguard VFV ETF holds the underlying securities directly, and it comes with a lower MER of 0.08% compared to BMO ZSP ETF’s 0.09%.
+Like BMO ZSP, Vanguard VFV ETF holds the underlying securities directly, and it comes with the same MER of 0.09% as BMO ZSP ETF’s 0.09%.
 Vanguard VFV could be a viable alternative to BMO ZSP if you want to gain exposure to the US equity market.

 Check out my Vanguard VFV ETF review to find out more about this fund.